Michigan Residents Approve Pro-Growth Tax Cut

 $500M Net Tax Cut

-Those exemptions will result in a tax cut of more than $600 million annually but will be offset by a new, smaller tax on personal property that qualifies for either of the latter two exemptions.
-That is estimated to raise about $117.5 million annually.
+Those exemptions will result in a tax cut of more than $600 million annually, which will be offset by a new, smaller tax on personal property that qualifies for either of the latter two exemptions.
+That is expected to raise about $117.5 million annually.
 State and local governments receive about $1.3 billion in PPT revenue currently.